dqops/dqo/docs/working-with-dqo/schedules/configuring-schedules-by-modifying-yaml-file.md

 # Configuring schedule by modifying the YAML file

 In this section, we describe how you can customize when checks are run by setting schedules by modifying the YAML files.
-Instructions on how to configure the schedule using the graphical interface can be found [here.](./index.md)
+Instructions on how to configure the schedule using the user interface can be found [here.](./index.md)

 ## Configuring a schedule at the connection level